 Tags: San Diego

 This entry was posted on Tuesday, June 17th, 2014 at 3:55 pm and is filed under Tour Diary.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 A great show.
 Margo needs to stop apologizing for performing songs from the Nomad series.
 The fans don't come just to hear Sweet Jane.
 The ones that just come for that song alone need to be educated and Monday night they were well schooled.
 Three Neil Young songs?
 Is this a "Canadian" thing?
 Loved every bit of it.
 Keep comming to California.
 Huge fan (and yes I bought the Nomad series individualy and then in the complete delux package).